0101Keke/Dynamic-Community-Portal-Website/README.md

 ## Core Features

 - Top Game Display
-  Displays the current top game(s) with title, image, description, and a tag showing why it’s trending.
+  Displays the current top game(s) with title, image, description.

-- Game Genre Filtering
+- View Upcoming Events
-  Lets users filter and browse games by genres like Action, RPG, Strategy, and more.
+  The view page lets users view the gaming events that are in store for the feature, see their names, lists the catagories available at the event, see the location, and the date.

 - Dynamic Data Management
   Game details (title, genre, platform, etc.) stored in a structured backend array or database.

-- "Top Game" Logic
+- Getting in Touch
-  Either automated (e.g., most active players) or curated by administrators.
+  Users have the ability to enter their deatails and send a message on the website.

 ---